Saiyuki Reload (TV series)

-Saiyuki Reload (最遊記ＲＥＬＯＡＤ, Saiyūki RELOAD) is a Japanese anime television series adapted from the manga of the same name by Kazuya Minekura.
+Saiyuki Reload (最遊記RELOAD, Saiyūki RELOAD) is a Japanese anime television series adapted from the Saiyuki and Saiyuki Reload manga series by Kazuya Minekura.
 Produced by Studio Pierrot, the series is directed by Tetsuya Endo, written by Tetsuya Endo and composed by Daisuke Ikeda.

 The series is the sequel of Gensomaden Saiyuki, premiered on TV Tokyo from October 2, 2003, to March 25, 2004.
 Saiyuki Reload was licensed by Geneon in North America, and consist of 25 episodes.
 In the Saiyuki Reload Priest Genjo Sanzo and companions Cho Hakkai, Sha Gojyo, and Son Goku maintain their westward journey to stop the resurrection of the demon Gyoumao.
 As the reputation of the Sanzo Ikkou precedes them, they continue to fight demon assassins at every turn, but they must also deal with increasing tensions within their group in order to defeat a powerful enemy.